Symptoms

 There are A LOT of potential causes for this so a general cause as well as a general resolution cannot be given:

-• The underlying driver might not be fast enough to send the captured data up to the application.
+- The Impact Acquire stack might not be fast enough to send the captured data up to the application.

-• The application might not process the received data fast enough eventually blocking all the memory that could be used for capturing data into thus the driver must drop incoming data.
+- The application might not process the received data fast enough, eventually blocking all the memory that could be used for capturing data into, thus the Impact Acquire framework must drop incoming data.

 Resolution